atharvguitarist/CognizantServiceNow-AtharvGupta/README.md

 ## Contact

-If you have any questions or feedback, please contact me at the email above or connect with me on [LinkedIn](https://www.linkedin.com/in/atharv-gupta/).
+If you have any questions or feedback, please get in touch with me at the email above or connect with me on [LinkedIn](https://www.linkedin.com/in/atharv-gupta/).